springernature/webpagetest-mapper/README.md

 of the base installation.
 If that effort throws,
 a second attempt is made
+to load them
-using the specified module path verbatim.
+from the specified module path verbatim.
 Thus,
 standard mappers